ls1intum/Artemis/docs/dev/guidelines/server.rst

 * Write self-contained tests by revealing all relevant parameters, insert data right in the test and prefer composition over inheritance.
 * Write dumb tests by avoiding the reuse of production code and focusing on comparing output values with hard-coded values.
 * KISS > DRY ("Keep it simple, Stupid!" and "Don't repeat yourself!")
-* Test close to production by focusing on testing a complete vertical slide and avoiding in-memory databases.
-* JUnit5 and AssertJ are a very good choice.
 * Invest in a testable implementation by avoiding static access, using constructor injection, using Clocks and separating business logic from asynchronous execution.

 For a more detail overview definitely check out: https://phauer.com/2019/modern-best-practices-testing-java/